zenml-io/blog.zenml.io/_posts/2022-03-14-zero-six-three-release.md

 layout: post
 author: Alex Strick van Linschoten
 title: "What's New in v0.6.3: Run Steps on Sagemaker and AzureML ☁️"
 description: "Release notes for the new version of ZenML.
 We've added the ability to run steps on AWS Sagemaker and AzureML.
-We added a new Tensorboard visualisation that runs when using the Kubeflow orchestrator.
+We added a new Tensorboard visualization that runs when using the Kubeflow orchestrator.
 You'll also find a lot of smaller improvements, documentation additions and bug fixes in this release."
 category: zenml
 tags: zenml release-notes
 publish_date: March 14, 2022